crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 >
 > Be more like the man you were made to be

-Freedom in Christianity[^christianity] is not freedom to do as you choose.
+Freedom in Christianity[^christianity] is not freedom _to do_ as you choose.
-It is freedom from sin, from the things that stop us from living in an ideal and truly _good_ way.
+It is freedom _from_ sin, from the things that stop us from living in an ideal and truly _good_ way.
 This, of course, only makes sense if there is a real, true, ideal way for humans to live (as Marcus puts it, "a design, an alignment, a cry of my heart").
 In the Bible, that ideal is relationship with God and the acceptance of Christ's saving grace, which glorifies Him and satisfies us.
-For Royce, that ideal was a life of true loyalty.

 Neither Jesus nor Royce promise an easy or successful life.
-Both, however, claim that the desires which come naturally to us are warped --- not downright wrong, but somehow distorted and incapable on their own of satisfying us.
+Both, however, claim that the desires which come naturally to us are warped---not downright wrong, but somehow distorted and incapable on their own of satisfying us.
-Self-control, even self-denial, is therefore as important to loyalty as to Christianity.
+Self-control, even self-denial, is as important to loyalty as it is to Christianity.
-In loyalty, it is achieved by willpower and the communal pursuit of shared loyalty; in Christianity, by the sanctification brought by the Holy Spirit.
 The willing surrender of some of our freedom of choice allows us to overcome our broken natures and attain better things.

 [^christianity]: At least, in modern Western Christianity, which I am most familiar with.

-### Resistance

-[niebuhr quote]

 ## 6. Coda

 There is so much more to say on this subject than I felt would fit into this article.
-There are many unanswered questions, and many loose ends that need chasing down.
+There are unanswered questions, loose ends that need chasing down, and thoughts radiating outwards in a glorious mind-map.
-For example, if Royce refuses to judge whether a person is acting loyally, can loyalty-to-loyalty ever succeed as a social policy?
+Here's one for the road: since Royce refuses to judge whether a person is acting loyally, can loyalty-to-loyalty ever succeed as a social policy?

 But for now, I hope that you've gotten something out of this article.
-If you have any thoughts about what I've written --- positive or negative, academic or emotional --- I would be very grateful to hear them.
+If you have any thoughts about what I've written---positive or negative, academic or emotional---I would be very grateful to hear them.
 I want to spark discussion.
 I want us to think about our lives and ideas not just through the lens of freedom, or of social justice, but through the lens of loyalty.